Gathering the information

 - Treatment, service use and help-seeking behaviour

 Understanding patterns of treatment access and service use is relevant to a range of research questions regarding mental health and wellbeing.
 These types of measures include questions about speaking about a mental health problem to a general practitioner, receiving specialist care from a psychiatrist or psychologist or taking medication for a mental health problem.
-Childhood measures may also focus on extra support at school or receiving community support for an emotional or behavioural problem.

 - Psychological wellbeing